 Before I get a bunch of husbands mad at me, I do not advocate anyone be a jerk to anyone.
 I do not advise wives to rudely nag their husbands or husbands to nitpick their wives about burning dinner or not taking care of the dishes.

-The point I was trying to make is this: submission does not equal silence for either the wife of the believer or the wife of the non-believer.
+The point I was trying to make is this: submission does not equal silence.
+This goes for wives of both believers and non-believers.

-The believers wife is primarily a tool of sanctification in her husband’s life.
-She is iron on iron for him.
-She is a sister in Christ and as such she is a loving voice of correction to her brother.
+The primarily role of a believers wife is to be a tool of sanctification in her husband’s life.
+She is iron to sharpen the iron in him.
+She is a sister in Christ to her husband and as such she is a loving voice of correction to her brother.
 She is to be a gracious lover and a patient partner.
-If her husband is sinning it is her task to help him see it and kill it.
+If her husband is sinning it is her task to help him see his sin and kill it before it kills him.

-I am a finite creature.
-I am unable to see all the sins that play in my life, I need my wife to show me my blind spots.
-It would be tremendously unloving for her to let me continue in my sin.
+Men are finite creatures.
+They are unable to see all the sins that play in their lives, they need wives to show them their blind spots.
+It would be tremendously unloving for a wife to let her husband continue in his sin.

 Yes, it will be painful for a wife to confront her husband in his sin.
 It might hurt his feelings.
-I don’t think it’s painless when the elders of the church come to someone and call them out either, but it is their duty as brothers in Christ to do so.
+It’s not painless when the elders of the church call a member out either, but it is their duty as brothers in Christ (and church officers) to do so.

 A lot of articles talk about being Christ to our spouse.
 But these articles typically only focus on “Jesus meek and mild”.
 Jesus is not a one dimensional character.
 He knew when to be gentle and He knew when to flip a table or two.
 He used gentle rebukes and He called people vipers.
 Christ exhibited incredible wisdom and discernment for us.
 We should learn to be like Him.
 For the sake of our spouse’s soul we should learn how to properly and lovingly rebuke sin.